vsekhar/fabula/docs/design.md

 This document captures open and resolved design decisions.

+## Sticky: separation of concerns

+ * Ordering
+   * "Event A strictly bisects all possible causally-connected events"
+   * "All events are externally consistent"
+ * Logging
+   * "Event A occurred, Server B pre-committed, etc."
+   * Durable in the face of failures, including counter-party failure
+     * "Can't trust that _other_ people are logging"
+   * Trillian allows you to distrust the log provider
+ * Consensus
+   * "Jill agrees IFF Bob and Sandy do as well"
+   * Does unanimity suffice?
+Can it be extensible?
+Programmable?
+   * Interledger uses unanimous chain consensus

+## Idea: Promise service

+ * Globally ordered promise creation, evolution and resolution
+ * Promises can be created with an expiry and deletion time
+ * Promises contain at least one commitment
+ * Commitments are identified by:
+   * Public key of committer (can be any key belonging to anyone), signature proving possession of private key
+   * Timestamp commitment was submitted and accepted
+   * Optional: public key of committer(s) a commitment is conditioned on
+     * A commitment is resolved if its conditional commitments are resolved
+     * Commitments without conditions are resolved immediately
+ * Examples:
+   * One-off commitment: Jill commits @ 42s
+   * Conditional commitments can stack up:
+     * Jill commits @ 42s IFF Sally commits
+     * Sally commits @ 46s IFF Jon commits
+     * Jon commits @ 55s
+ * The first moment all commitments in a promise are resolved, the promise is resolved with the timestamp of the last satisfied commitment
+   * No further commitments will be accepted
+ * If a promise is not resolved before its expiry, it is expired
+   * Expiry can be lazily computed the next time the promise is accessed (an attempt to read the state of the promise or an attempt to add a commitment)

+ * Promise semantics are entirely up to the customers
+   * Promise service does not and cannot know what is being committed or exchanged
+   * Customes are responsible for transmitting the ID of the promise involved and provoking the necessary commitments from the necessary parties

+ * Privacy?
+   * For verifiability, promises must be publicly available
+   * Promises reveal which public keys interacted with which other public keys
+   * If public keys are well known, entity interactions can be traced
+     * This was OK for certificate transparency
+     * Not OK for payment system
+   * How else can correct operation of the system
+   * Solution:
+     * Promises can only be read by holders of private keys matching the public keys contained in a promise's commitments
+     * Readers can read the overall state of the promise and can read the signature of the commitment the reader's commitment is conditioned on, if any
+     * E.g. Jill commits @ 42s IFF Sally commits
+       * Thus Jill can later read the promise, its overall state (open, resolved, expired, timestamps) and can read the verifiable signature of Sally's commitment if Sally has made such a commitment
+   * Knowing the identity of a promise means you can:
+     * Read the state of the promise
+     * Insert a commitment while open (no effect)
+     * Learn of commitments from inserted conditionals
+     * PROBLEM: insert a conditional commitment while open (blocks resolution)
+       * Promise IDs are secret bearer tokens?

+ * Clients can use a WebSocket to subscribe to changes to an open promise
+   * Once the promise is resolved or expired, the client is notified over the WebSocket and the socket is closed

+ * Use a Trillian verifiable log-backed map?
+   * Log is of promises and commitments
+   * Map is for looking up promises and commitments
+   * Everything is timestamped so they are consistent
+   * Write throughput of Trillian?
+Seems bounded by master that recalculates root node

+ * Go uses Merkle tree for the go sum service
+ * Russ calls out specifically the use of Spanner to store the merkle tree

 ## Resolved: Shared or separate timestamp requests (shared)

 Does each server commiting a transaction obtain its own TrueTime timestamp from infrastructure, or is there one party that obtains a shared timestamp? --> shared.

 Timestamps are signed by infrastructure so can't be forged.
 A _happens after_ relation can be obtained by including a token \[chain\] in the timestamp request (at the cost of a roundtrip).
 Each server can thus validate that the timestamp came from infrastructure.
 Each server also validates that it is committing a transaction with a timestamp greater than all previous timestamps for those data elements.

-## Resolved: Standard protocol for servers to run Paxos (need well-behaved proposers)
+## Resolved: Standard protocol for servers to run Paxos (need well-behaved proposers when recovering from failure)

-One critical element of the Paxos protocol is that proposers must propose an old value (possibly a value from another proposer) if that value is already in flight, ignoring their own value.
-In this case leaders can lie (acceptors can also lie with other consequences).
+One critical element of the Paxos protocol is that proposers must ignore their own proposal and switch to proposing an old value (possibly a value from another proposer) if that value is already in flight with a greater proposal number.
+In this case proposers can lie (acceptors can also lie with other consequences).

-Byzantine Paxos addresses this but requires broadcast messages to ensure acceptors, not just proposers, know about the votes of other acceptors and can verify the decisions made by the proposer.
+[Byzantine Paxos](https://lamport.azurewebsites.net/tla/byzsimple.pdf) addresses this but requires broadcast messages to ensure acceptors, not just proposers, know about the votes of other acceptors and can verify the decisions made by the proposer.
 This creates a minor problem of increasing message load and a major problem of requiring all-to-all reachability.

 If Paxos is used, it should be confined to operate within a trusted service, with the decisions made via Paxos exposed to transaction participants.
 This is consistent with providing a "consensus service" rather than a timestamp service (lower level) or a lock service (higher level).
+Timestamping is still required to resolve global ordering.

 ## Open: preventing backdating attack